 The mini 4's September arrival was mildly surprising, as the original iPad mini, iPad mini 2 and iPad mini 3 were all launched at October events, each time coming a month after a September iPhone launch.
 In 2015, however, Apple didn't have an October event, lumping its new iPhone and iPad announcements into a single night.

-Nope: by far your best bet for the iPad mini 5's release date is autumn 2016, and September presently looks more likely than October.
-That might change if Apple decides to revamp its entire iPad line-up - unveiling an iPad Air 3 as well as an iPad Pro 2 and iPad mini 5 - in which case it might feel that they deserve their own event a month after the new iPhones appear.
+However, that might change if Apple decides to revamp its entire iPad line-up - unveiling an iPad Air 3 as well as an iPad mini 5 - in which case it might feel that they deserve their own event a month after the new iPhones appear, in October.

 With most iOS device launches, the product itself doesn't arrive in shops for a little over a week after the unveiling, but Apple managed to take the wraps off the iPad mini 4 and announce its retail launch at the same time.
 As for the UK release date, that's likely to be the same date as the primary launch in the US.
 That's what happened with the mini 4, at any rate.

 We're sure there will be an influx of release date rumours as we race through 2016, so we'll keep you updated right here in this article.

 The iPad mini 4 was released on 9 September 2015 at $399 USD / £319 GBP / $569 AUD / $439 CAD for the 16GB Wi-Fi only model.
 The 64GB and 128GB models were £399 and £479 respectively with cellular connectivity adding another £100 on top of the listed price.